-The Myanmar National Human Rights Commission (MNHRC) was first established in 2011 and, in response to critique against its ineffectiveness and lack of ethnic and gender diversity, reconstituted by the National Human Rights Commission Law in 2014.154 Accordingly, its purpose is to promote and protect human rights of the people of Myanmar through facilitation of human rights talks and education and training programs for officials of the law enforcement, the judiciary, police and military, and the conduct of inquiries in regard to complaints and allegations of human rights violations.155 In its self-assessment in 2018, the MNHRC recognised its need for law reform and submitted its own reform proposals to the government, though no serious reforms have followed.
-The MNHCR has persistently failed to respond to reports of human rights violations and to provide any form of redress to victims of crimes.156 It has been subject to widespread criticism on its lack of transparency and inability to provide witness or victim protection.
+The Myanmar National Human Rights Commission (MNHRC) was first established in 2011 and, in response to critique against its ineffectiveness and lack of ethnic and gender diversity, reconstituted by the National Human Rights Commission Law in 2014.
+Accordingly, its purpose is to promote and protect human rights of the people of Myanmar through facilitation of human rights talks and education and training programs for officials of the law enforcement, the judiciary, police and military, and the conduct of inquiries in regard to complaints and allegations of human rights violations.
+In its self-assessment in 2018, the MNHRC recognised its need for law reform and submitted its own reform proposals to the government, though no serious reforms have followed.
+The MNHCR has persistently failed to respond to reports of human rights violations and to provide any form of redress to victims of crimes.
+It has been subject to widespread criticism on its lack of transparency and inability to provide witness or victim protection.
 The core underlying cause for its inaction is the institution's strong ties to and influence by the military, which it has often shielded from accountability in past contexts of armed conflict and instances of serious rights violations against ethnic and religious minorities.
-Many commissioners are former officials of the military and lack a background or adequate training in the human rights field, which has been reflected in the unwillingness to further pursue allegations of human rights violations against military officials despite the presence of credible evidence.157 the military coup and the escalation of political unrest and failed to initiate any credible attempts to investigate the human rights situation across the country.
-Many rights institutions have called on the MNHRC to uphold its responsibility under the Paris Principles and carry out its mandate to protect peoples' rights at all times and prevent further rights violations by urgently investigating all allegations of human rights violations since the coup.158 Lack of civilian control of security forces
+Many commissioners are former officials of the military and lack a background or adequate training in the human rights field, which has been reflected in the unwillingness to further pursue allegations of human rights violations against military officials despite the presence of credible evidence.

+The Commission's failure to criticise military actions and address human rights violations committed by military officials has once again become obvious in the light of recent developments: the MNHRC has remained silent on the military coup and the escalation of political unrest and failed to initiate any credible attempts to investigate the human rights situation across the country.
+Many rights institutions have called on the MNHRC to uphold its responsibility under the Paris Principles and carry out its mandate to protect peoples' rights at all times and prevent further rights violations by urgently investigating all allegations of human rights violations since the coup.165

+Lack of civilian control of security forces